 The opening sentence in today's morning prayer service is from Joel 2:13,

-our garments.
+"Rend your heart and not your garments.
 Return to the LORD your God, for He is gracious and compassionate, slow to anger and abounding in love, and He relents from sending calamity."

 The image I get in my head when reading this is of Hulk Hogan ripping his shirt at the beginning of a wrestling match.
 What does this action signify in the Jewish mind, though?
 In ancient Israel, rending (or tearing) your outer clothing was a sign of mourning.
 It demonstrated grief mixed with deep regret and was a ritual sign of heartbreak.
 It presents the mourner and those present with the ability to express their sorrow, in effect creating a sort of emotional opening for each person to release the feelings of his or her heart.